Ready to buy a home? Here's how to save for your down payment.

-For many homeowners, the biggest question is "How can I pay off my mortgage as fast as possible?"
+For many homeowners, one of the biggest questions is "How can I pay off my mortgage as fast as possible?"

 It's natural to look forward to the day when you have made your very last mortgage payment and own your home outright.
 Owning your home provides you with greater financial freedom, flexibility and the ability to focus on other financial goals like retirement or saving for your child's education.